pengfei99/PokemonDataViz/README.md

 2. setup the db server location (url, port, db_name, and table name) in `deployment.yaml`
 3. setup the url of your app in `ingress.yaml`

+We don't recommand you to track the secret.yaml in git.
+So we only provide a template [here](template/db_creds_secret.yaml).
+You need to copy it to k8s and edit it accordingly.

 After above config, you can run below command to deploy the application in the k8s cluster.
 ```shell
 # If you have a kube client